ksmirenko/embox-wiki/Contributing:-Git-workflow.md

 Few things to note here and to summarize:

-  - Unless you really screwed up and maintainers ask you explicitly, **do not rebase during the review process**.
+  - Unless you really screwed up and maintainers ask you explicitly, do not rebase and force-push **during the review process**.
 It is a rather confusing practice

   - Instead, put some efforts to prepare the branch for review **before** opening a PR, i.e. squash "oops" commits, check against the checklists,